whotwagner/logrotten/README.md

 ## Known Problems
-  - It's hard to win the race inside a docker container or on a lvm2-volume
+  - It was hard to win the race inside a docker container or on a lvm2-volume.
+This version of logrotten improves the reliability.

 ## Mitigation
   - make sure that logpath is owned by root